thorlauridsen/BDSA2021-ProjectBank/README.md

     dotnet test /p:CollectCoverage=true

+We recommend opening test users in incognito mode for testing the different user roles

 Supervisor test user:
 - Email: john@phlegetonoutlook.onmicrosoft.com
 - Password: 82ss8zhC5Hxynfp9hDLMT4kU2aswAXD
+- Do not setup two factor auth for this account

 Student test user:
 - Email: chris@phlegetonoutlook.onmicrosoft.com
 - Password: NnqaGYX4P2RmDFQcBAfAYNfECuDk7ck
+- Do not setup two factor auth for this account

 ITU mail login:
 - Login with your ITU mail (Only works for pate@itu.dk, rnie@itu.dk and the group)